lqkhoo/rf-calculator/README.md

 It comes with built-in data tables to filter and sort out the best potential upgrades.
 Multi-language support is baked in.
 Currently it is bilingual (English, Japanese).

 The forging system in Rune Factory is quite intricate, and different pieces of equipment have different upgrade rules.
-However, none of the games explain the system in detail, so it's best to fully understand the forging rules first, otherwise the information in the calculator could be overwhelming, especially if you're new to the series.
+However, none of the games explain the system in detail, so it's best to fully understand the forging rules first, otherwise the information in the calculator could be overwhelming.

 Quick basics check: if you are unfamiliar with rarity bonus tiers / rarity bonus types, how inheritance/overrides work, magic inheritance etc, it's probably best to read up.